- US Online Poker

 To predict how DraftKings Casino might fare in Pennsylvania, we can look at FanDuel’s trend since it launched online casino games at the end of January.
 The two companies have similar origins in the daily fantasy sports space and equally recognizable brands due to their extensive national advertising campaigns.

-FanDuel Casino was the highest-earning online casino in PA during February, its first full month of operation, before falling behind PokerStars/Fox Bet and BetRivers.
+FanDuel Casino PA was the highest-earning online casino in Pennsylvania during February, its first full month of operation, before falling behind PokerStars/Fox Bet and BetRivers.
 Its lack of desktop support has become a hinderance with more people now playing from home during the coronavirus outbreak.

 FanDuel Sportsbook is also the largest in the state, and by a wider margin.
 DraftKings is currently in second place in the sports category with about half as much handle as its main competitor.